sylhare/sylhare.github.io/_posts/2015-12-13-What-is-a-user-story.md

 - **C**ould nice to have
 - **W**on't do low priority will not be implemented

-Prioritization is done with other tasks so you have a reference.
+Prioritization is done with other tasks, so you have a reference.

 ### Working on the story

-The story can be decompose at any time in task if the need be.
+The story can be decomposed at any time in task if the need be.
 Depending on your workflow, you might want to review or pair program.

-But in any case, the story can only be done if it meets the DOD.
+In any case, the story can only be done if it meets the DOD.

 #### DoD - Definition of Done